 The downside to paper towels is that your gecko cannot burrow in them and they are not natural to their native habitats.
-If your gecko doesn't like to burrow and you aren't worried about a natural looking environment then consider paper towels as a substrate for your leopard gecko.
+If your gecko doesn't like to burrow and you aren't worried about a natural looking environment, consider paper towels as a substrate for your leopard gecko.

 Sand is where the debate over substrates gets heated.
 Sand is considered unsafe by some, due to the risk of ingestion and impaction (either due to accidental ingestion or intentional ingestion to meet calcium needs).
 Sand ingestion is a bigger risk for juveniles so sand is not usually recommended to be used with juvenile geckos.
 Other potential difficulties with sand include dust (which can lead to respiratory problems), and bacterial or mold growth in wet sand.
 Still, some keepers prefer sand as a substrate due to the ease of scooping the waste out of it, the natural look and the ability leopard geckos have to burrow their bodies in it.

 Healthy adult, properly supplemented geckos are less likely to ingest sand.
 If you choose sand, only use it with healthy adult geckos (never juvenile geckos or sick geckos).
 Choose a fine-grained sand.
 Calcium-based sand is claimed to be digestible and thus safer, but it is digested too slowly to be considered a fail-safe option.
 Provide a dish of calcium supplement to help meet calcium needs (to prevent MBD).
 Feeding prey items in a dish can also reduce the chance of ingestion.
 If sand starts appearing in bowel movements you should stop using sand immediately since this is an indicator that your gecko is ingesting it.
 Also, monitor for signs of obstruction, which indicate the need for an urgent visit to a vet.
 These signs include a decreased appetite, decrease in bowel movements, lethargy and dark spots on the abdomen (impacted sand in the bowels seen through the skin).

 Like paper towels, paper sheets are simple but safe and make it easy to clean your leopard gecko's cage.
 You can get brown butcher paper or unprinted newsprint quite economically and just replace the substrate when it is soiled.